9 Best Sugar-Free Syrups Of 2026

 Biggest Drawback: This syrup is sugar-free, but it is the highest calorie and carbohydrate syrup on our list.
 With 32 calories and 15 carbohydrates per tablespoon, this syrup isn’t an optimal choice for those following a keto diet.

-8. Lakanto Sugar Free Maple Syrup
+8. Cary’s Sugar Free Syrup (Best Classic Brand)

 Related Questions